Close

 • Filing fees: It costs $435 to file for divorce in California, one of the highest fees in America.

-• Lawyers: While prices can vary, the average California lawyer charges $84.45 per hour, one of the highest rates in the states.
+• Lawyers: While prices can vary, the average California lawyer charges hundreds of dollars per hour—often the highest rates in the U.S.

 What’s the average price for a California divorce?